vbtrek/node-red-contrib-today-time-range-switch/README.md

 | `nightEnd`      | night ends (morning astronomical twilight starts)                        |
 | `nauticalDawn`  | nautical dawn (morning nautical twilight starts)                         |
 | `dawn`          | dawn (morning nautical twilight ends, morning civil twilight starts)     |

+### Offsets

+The start and end time can have an offset.
+This is specified in minutes:
+- -ve number brings the time forward.
+E.g. if the time is dusk and offset is -60, the start time will be 60 minutes before dusk.
+- +ve number delays the time by the specified number of minutes